There are two methods of creating 3D objects in a Hierarchy, and they can be mixed together.

 Each Component can have only one parent.

-If, for example, you wanted to include as part of your scene the perspective on the world as seen from a particular Component, you could link the output of a Geometry Component to the input of a Camera Component.
+If, for example, you wanted to include as part of your scene the view on the world as seen from a particular camera, you could link the output of a Geometry Component to the input of a Camera Component.
 Defining a parenting relationship in this way means that any transformations you make to the geometry will include the camera as well.

 Using the vector on the right convention (column vectors), the transform of a parent is applied to the child's transform like this: